The Complete Software Localization Checklist

 Even after all of these steps are complete - your job is never finished.
 While the hard part may be out of the way, you're in this for the long haul.
 You now need to monitor all of your efforts.
 Are they working?
 Are they working as well as you'd like?
 How about working as well as they could?
 The first thing you need to do in order to keep on top of this is to track your web analytics.
 Break them down with segmentation.
 Making changes along the way in order to stay on top of your localization game is going to be essential in maintaining the steps you worked so hard to achieve.
 To do this you need to implement ROI tracking.
 Make sure to compare user reactions - as stated above - to your new marketing campaigns, receive customer feedback and try to figure out where and how you can improve your campaign.

-And, finally, here it is, our easy-to-use software localization checklist to give you an overview of how to go about your localization process and make the best of it!
+And, finally, here is our easy-to-use software localization checklist to give you an overview of how to go about your localization process and make the best of it!